NetLogo’s logging facility allows researchers to record student actions for later analysis.

 NetLogo uses the log4j package for logging.
 If you have previous experience with this package you’ll find logging in NetLogo familiar.

 Logging is supported only by the special NetLogo Logging application.
-It doesn't work in applets.

 This depends on what operating system you are using.

 There is a special logging launcher in the NetLogo directory called NetLogo Logging.
 Double click on the icon.